oudwins-hf/hf_mailer_bridge/notes.md

 - Check what happens when error is sent as reponse to webhook
 - I cannot send nested json via gravity forms....
 So i need to delete from the object all the fields I need outside of it, then use them & throw them at mailwizz
 - Add country & IP to hubspot request & information sent!
+- change body parser into this (other parser cannot be configured) -> https://www.npmjs.com/package/qs#readme & configure so that the parser does not remove + signs if sent on query params.
+- add a log in the case of an invalid email

 ## What it needs to do!